Flexeril Abuse Side Effects, Symptoms, and Addiction Treatment

 - Continued individual and group counseling.

 - Regularly attending support groups or 12-Step meetings.

 - Having a sponsor or other designated person who can be called upon when a person feels at risk of relapse.

-Clients with severe addictions may need more intensive aftercare treatment, such as medication maintenance, routine drug testing, or residing in a sober living community for a designated time after completing rehab.
+Clients with severe addictions may need more intensive aftercare treatment, such as medication maintenance, routine drug testing, or a period of residence in a sober living community after rehab.
 Non-pharmacologic pain management approaches may also supplement any solid aftercare strategy for those who began abusing Flexeril in association with injury or chronic pain.

-If you or someone you love is struggling with Flexeril abuse, contact our recovery support team for information about addiction treatment options by calling for free at .
-You can also contact free narcotics and drug abuse hotline numbers.
+American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab facilities across the country.
+If you or someone you love is struggling with Flexeril abuse, please contact our recovery support team for information about addiction treatment options.
+You can call AAC free at .
+There are also free drug abuse hotline numbers you can contact.

 Flexeril Addiction Treatment Levels of Care

 Recommended Flexeril Rehab-Related Articles